-In the past we have been able to offer a unique opportunity to take part in a work experience exchange trip to Worms in Germany.
+We may be able to offer a unique opportunity to take part in a work experience exchange trip to Worms in Germany.

 There may also be an opportunity to go to Berlin on a study trip.

 In the summer term we go to The Museum of Leicester for a workshop on their German Impressionist Art followed by a trip to a German restaurant for lunch.